 In 1964, James Harrick, founder of the local Harrick Scientific Company, bought it for $15,000 and lived there through the 1980s.
 Another couple paid $1.5 million in 2001, but their attempt to create a retreat and conference center failed, according to Hernandez.

-In 2011, current owners Morgan Immovable Property Corp. spent $3.75 million on the estate, which has been on the market since 2017.
+In 2011, prior owners Morgan Immovable Property Corp. spent $3.75 million on the estate, which was on the market from 2017 to 2025.

 After listing agent Christina DiMinno got in touch with Hernandez, “the family came out of the woodwork, from Idaho, Florida, all over,” she says, but the wealth never reached the next generation.
 “They’d love to restore it but they don’t have the money.”